 Volunteer Retention and Diversity

 Promoting diversity may not seem like the first idea of volunteer retention, but it is important.
 We all like to work alongside our peers and feel a sense of belonging.
 Work tirelessly at establishing a volunteer workplace where all your volunteers feel a sense of belonging.

 The biggest demographic of volunteers are white women between the ages of 40 and 60.
 While you want to keep attracting this devoted group, find ways to recruit a diverse culture of volunteers.

 If your volunteers are quitting after one year, follow up with them.
 Ask if they felt like they fit in.
 Find out how you can better support volunteers through their feedback.
 Create a dialogue with those who leave and current volunteers.
 Find out how you can change with the changing volunteer space.

 Volunteers need to feel welcome in working alongside your staff.
 Make it a priority for your nonprofit board and staff to focus on diversity.
 Hire a diversity expert to facilitate classes, and continually learn how important inclusion is.
 Find more information on diversity inclusion for your success.

-How can you employ volunteer recruitment for an inclusive culture?
+How can organizations employ volunteer recruitment for an inclusive culture?